-Participants will be randomly allocated to receive either the CBT package or standard psychiatric care.
-Existing NHS clinicians will be trained to conduct the CBT package as part of their routine clinical work.
-Assessments will be carried out at the beginning of the treatment, the end of treatment and after a 6-month follow-up.
-Levels of symptoms and health care use will be compared between the two groups.
-The acceptability of the intervention to the patients will be assessed through an interview conducted at the end of treatment.
+Participants are randomly allocated to receive either the CBT package or standard psychiatric care.
+Existing NHS clinicians are trained to conduct the CBT package as part of their routine clinical work.
+Assessments are carried out at the beginning of the treatment, the end of treatment and after a 6-month follow-up.
+Levels of symptoms and health care use are compared between the two groups.
+The acceptability of the intervention to the patients is assessed through an interview conducted at the end of treatment.

 What are the possible benefits and risks of participating?